Fabriciogg8/fabricio-gonzlez-guasque-3e90a/content/pages/posts/best-waves-surfing-spain.md

 Since I was a kid I began to watch movies and series in english.
 That gave me the opportunity to start hearing this language, and learn more about it.

-Also in 2012 I had the opportunity to travel to New Zealand and Australia for 30 days, where I managed to talk with the people.
+Also in 2012 I had the opportunity to travel to New Zealand and Australia for 30 days, where I was able to interact with the citizens

 ![](/images/nz.jpg)